burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Also, `constexpr` is implicitly thread-safe.

-Function can be run in compile time and in runtime.
-In C++20 there is a way to distinguish between compile time and runtime via using `std::is_constant_evaluated()` inside function with `constexpr` modifier.
+The `constexpr` function can be run in compile time and in runtime.
+In C++20 there is a way to distinguish between compile time and runtime by using `std::is_constant_evaluated()` inside the function with `constexpr` modifier.

 The `constexpr` functions requirements:

-* Must resolve dependency at compile time.
+* Must resolve dependencies at compile time.
-* Can not have `static` or `thread_local` variables inside
+* Can not have `static` or `thread_local` variables inside.
-* Function should not have side effects (pure in mathematical sense).
+* Function should not have side effects (pure in the mathematical sense).
 * Have *the potential* to be run at compile time.
 * Function with `constexpr` modifier is **pure** function.

 ### consteval (C++20)

 The `consteval` is a modifier of a function.
 The `consteval` expressions generated an immediate function, which **can only be run in compile time.**

-If `consteval` function can not be run during compile time, it leads to compile time error Every call to `consteval` generates constant expression that is executed at compile time.
-The `consteval` functions has the same requirements as `constexpr` functions:
+If `consteval` function cannot be run during compile time, it leads to compile time error.

+Every call to `consteval` generates a constant expression that is executed at compile time.
+The `consteval` function has the same requirements as `constexpr` functions:

 * Must resolve dependency at compile time
 * Can not have `static` or `thread_local` variables inside
-* Function should not have side effects (pure in mathematical sense)
+* Function should not have side effects (pure in the mathematical sense)

 ### constinit (C++20)

 The order of initialization of usual `static` variables from different translation units in C++03/11 is undefined.
 And even more in C++03/11 `static` variables initialization in fact can happen in *compile-time* or in *run-time*.

 The `constinit` is a modifier of a variable with static storage duration.

 The `constinit` guarantees that a variable with static storage duration (global variables and static variables inside the functions) is initialized at *compile time*.

-The variable is mutable and is not nessesary a const, but initialization must be performed in compile time.
+The variable can be mutable and is not necessarily a `const`, but initialization must be performed in compile time.

 The `constinit` modifier can only be applied for a variable with static storage duration.